 Building a Bar in Your Basement

-For the majority of our members, the best unused space in their home is the basement.
+For the majority of our members, the best-unused space in their home is the basement.
 In most cases, renovating basement space is relatively easy, especially new construction.
 However, older basements can pose a challenge.
 The first step is preparation.

 Basement Bar Preparation:

-It is best to start with a stripped down work area.
+It is best to start with a stripped-down work area.
 Any old drywall and insulation, especially if moldy or water damaged, will need to be removed.
 Concrete or stone walls should be inspected for leaks and cracks.

 Basement Mold Control:

-Basement mold can be a common problem especially with older construction.
+Basement mold can be a common problem, especially with older construction.
 Sweating copper pipes will leave a harmless green copper oxide stain on your floor.
 Moist areas can be the perfect breeding ground for mold.
 Black mold can pose health problems so it needs to be removed using appropriate PPE before any work is started.
 Read more about basement mold solutions in our Basement Mold Prevention article.

-If you’re shooting for a real “man cave” style bar, then older style walls could be patched and treated as-is to keep the true “cave man” look.
-Unless you’ve got full wall repair in the budget, patched is the most affordable approach.
+If you’re shooting for a real “man cave” style bar, then older style walls could be patched and treated as-is to keep the true “caveman” look.
+Unless you’ve got a full wall repair in the budget, patching is the most affordable approach.
 Always start by checking to see if you need construction permits.
 In my area (the country) we don’t have a lot of local ordinances or permit requirements.
 Within cities and towns, you may need to get a construction permit, especially for a full room renovation.
 Here is a good link to use to check if you need a building permit.

-Basements built from the 1980’s on up usually use a poured concrete foundation and walls.
+Basements built from the 1980s on up usually use a poured concrete foundation and walls.
 This is by far the easiest basement type to renovate into a comfortable living space.
-Remove any sub par construction and start over if needed using a proper vapor barrier and studded walls.
+Remove any sub-par construction and start over if needed using a proper vapor barrier and studded walls.
 Sealing walls with Drylock or similar concrete paint is a great idea.
-Add electrical, sound and network wiring, then insulate and cover with drywall.
+Add electrical, sound, and network wiring, then insulate and cover with drywall.
 Check your local codes and have all DIY work inspected as needed.
 Depending upon your local ordinances, a building permit is usually required.

 Room Finishing Steps:

 Once you have the room remodeled, you can go ahead with the bar construction.
-If you’re lucky enough to already have a nice clean, modern, well constructed basement space, then you can skip all the above and move right to building your bar.
+If you’re lucky enough to already have a nice clean, modern, well-constructed basement space, then you can skip all the above and move right to building your bar.

 Building your Basement Bar:

 Start with the floor.
 You can usually build over existing flooring, but it’s always best to cut out carpeting around the bar.
 The back bar area should be all tile, laminate or solid wood flooring.
-The patron side can be carpeted, but I prefer a 3 foot perimeter using the same easy to clean flooring you use behind the bar.
+The patron side can be carpeted, but I prefer a 3-foot perimeter using the same easy-to-clean flooring you use behind the bar.

 A carpeted runner can be placed behind the bar to soften the floor for your bartender.
 Rubber floor mats can do the same, but they can be a bit pricey.
 Remember, we’re all about building a bar on a budget.

 The photo at left is an amazing transformation of one site member’s basement renovation project.
 The “Dungeon” was transformed into the “Dan Cave“.
-Just goes to show what a little hard work, paint, lumber and a set of plans can do for your basement.
+Just goes to show what a little hard work, paint, lumber, and a set of plans can do for your basement.

 The ceiling still needs work as it’s still open to show sewer drains and such, but it can be doctored with some paint to clean it up.
-Kinda gives you that under ground utility feeling.
+Kinda gives you that underground utility feeling.
 Watch your head!
 See another great example of a classic home bar.

-Finding Actual Plans, not Ad Candy.
+Finding Actual Plans, Not Ad Candy:

 While searching for basement bar plans and designs, you’ll likely find a bunch of ad sites exclaiming “89 Home Bar Designs for Basements…” or “40 Inspirational Home Bar Designs…“.